Skip to main content

 What Is a Letter of Comfort (Australia)?

 The defining characteristic of a letter of comfort is its non-binding nature.
-It expresses the parent's current corporate policy — typically that it manages its subsidiaries in a financially sound manner and intends to ensure they can meet their obligations — but does so as a statement of present intention rather than a promise of future performance.
+It expresses the parent's current corporate policy — typically that it manages its subsidiaries in a financially sound manner and intends to confirm they can meet their obligations — but does so as a statement of present intention rather than a promise of future performance.
 This distinction is critical under Australian law.
 In Banque Brussels Lambert SA v Australian National Industries Ltd (1989) 21 NSWLR 502, the New South Wales Court of Appeal held that a comfort letter can give rise to legally enforceable obligations if its language is promissory.
-Careful drafting is therefore essential to ensure the letter remains genuinely non-binding.
+Careful drafting is therefore essential to confirm the letter remains genuinely non-binding.

 A letter of comfort is commonly used in the Australian corporate sector when a parent company wishes to assist a subsidiary in obtaining credit facilities, entering major contracts, or satisfying counterparties of its financial standing, without incurring the contingent balance sheet liability that would arise from a formal guarantee under Australian Accounting Standards (AASB 137).
 By providing moral rather than legal support, the parent can assist the subsidiary's commercial relationships while maintaining its own financial position.